nsbno/trafficinfo-baseline-micronaut/README.md

 AWS_SECRET_ACCESS_KEY

 The ECR endpoint can be found in the ECR configuration panel after it has been terraformed.
 The AWS variables can be found in the AWS Systems Manager -> Parameter Store.
-AWS_ACCESS_ID can be found in ci-machine-user-id, and the AWS_SECRET_ACCESS_KEY can be found under ci-machine-user-key.
+AWS_ACCESS_KEY_ID can be found in ci-machine-user-id, and the AWS_SECRET_ACCESS_KEY can be found under ci-machine-user-key.

 4. Generate a "status badge" in Circle CI that can be used in README.md for the new microservice.